”The cost of liberty is less than the price of repression.”

 Who pays for police misconduct?

-The controversial uses of force in policing is something that troubles most Americans.
-Yet, many do not realize that the financial burden of wrongful deaths is shifted onto taxpayers due to a lack of police accountability for misconduct.
-If a national program systematically collected the data needed to quantify and qualify the costs of police violence and its resulting procedural injustices, communities would then be able to determine how they want elected policymakers to negotiate contracts with police departments.
-Understanding the scope of true costs could compel us to reform a system that privileges officers’ survival over public safety, especially when the perception of danger by law enforcement is impacted by racism and reductive biases.
+The true cost of controversial uses of force in policing is first measured in human lives.
+Yet, many Americans do not realize that the financial burden of wrongful deaths is shifted onto taxpayers due to a lack of police accountability for misconduct.
+If a national program systematically collected the data needed to quantify and qualify the costs of police violence and its resulting procedural injustices, communities could then determine how they want elected policymakers to negotiate contracts with police departments.
+Understanding the scope of the costs could compel us to reform a system that privileges officers’ survival over public safety, especially when the perception of danger by law enforcement is impacted by racism and reductive biases.
+Conversation around deeply systemic police violence has quieted at a time when it continues to escalate, despite demands and promises for reform.
+Community-based alternatives are needed to help reduce the reach of policing.

 Richard williams Norman Rockwell style painting